DrAyo001/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 7: Create a script that creates a new global variable. name=BEST vaglobal variable. name=BEST value=School. >> README.md
 echo Task 7: Create a script that creates a new global variable. name=BEST vaglobal variable. name=BEST value=School.
 Task 7: Create a script that creates a new global variable. name=BEST vaglobal variable. name=BEST value=School.
+Task 8:Write a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.